 The adults live on animals like your dog, where they lay their eggs.
 These eggs spread throughout your home and yard every time your dog scratches, shakes, or lies down.
 They then hatch into larvae—preferably for the fleas in the comfort of your carpet, sofa, or bed.
 The larvae form cocoons during the pupa stage, where they hatch and become adults that infest their animal hosts.

-You need to know this because different flea products treat different parts of this life cycle, so make sure you read the label and follow the directions before use.
+You need to know this because different flea treatments for dogs address different parts of this life cycle, so make sure you read the label and follow the directions before use.

 2. Prevention and Treatment